pittcsc/Documents/Constitution.md

 ### Event Coordinator

 The Event Coordinator is responsible for supervising activities run by Pitt CSC.
 He or she will organize events including but not limited to general body meetings, group projects, hackathons, events within the Pittsburgh community, etc. He or she will be in charge of designing promotional materials for Pitt CSC events, finalizing details for events with external groups, etc.

-### Media Coordinator

-The Media Coordinator is responsible for managing all Pitt CSC social media accounts and email.
-He or she will design posts for Pitt CSC social media, and will attend all Pitt CSC events, taking photos, videos, and any testimony he or she deems helpful for creating effective social media posts.

-### Project Coordinator

-The Project Coordinator is responsible for organizing and managing club projects, facilitating personal and small group projects among members, and bringing Open Source or other external projects to Pitt CSC's attention.
-He or she will work with the Event Coordinator to plan relevant activities, and with the President and/or Vice President when interacting with open source or other external groups/projects.
-He or she will also directly survey and work with the membership to aid in planning, development, and deployment of club projects.

 ## XIV) Election of Officers